EPCCed/2024-11-04-archer2-intro-develop/_episodes/08-forge.md

 ## Setting up and configuring the Linaro Forge client

 Firstly, you will need to download and install the [Forge software from Linaro](https://www.linaroforge.com/downloadForge/).
-A client for your OS and CPU architecture should be available -- you will generally want to download the client version which matches the version installed on ARCHER2.
-At the moment, that means version 22.1.3.
+A client for your OS and CPU architecture should be available -- you will generally want to download the client version which matches the version you want to use on ARCHER2.
+At the moment, that means version 24.0.

-The client connects to ARCHER2 over SSH.
-That means that whatever we need to log in in the terminal, we will also need to provide to Forge.
-This has the potential to get tricky around the SSH key.
-A fairly failsafe way to do this

 Start the client on your machine.
 Then, let's configure the connection to ARCHER2.
 You should see a drop-down box labelled 'Remote Launch'.
 Click on the box and then on 'Configure.'